 Science will cover three key topic: The digestive system, electricity and states of matter.
-Children understand the basic functions of the digestive system; simple circuits, conductors and insulators; and compare group and observe materials in different states.
+Children understand the basic functions of the digestive system; simple circuits, conductors and insulators; and explore food chains in different habitats.

 In Computing, children will begin by creating their own avatars.
 They will learn how to keep safe online and develop their coding skills to make an electrical circuit game.